Menu

 print(f"Validation error: {e}")

-The validator rejects it immediately:
+The validator blocks it right away:

 python